samthebest/dump/agile-software.md

 ** Conventions are important and ensuring people understand the tests are important, but tests can be bash scripts, or whatever.

+### Outside In

+Start with an Acceptence Test / E2E, application runs and does not through exception and produces output with more than 0 bytes.

+Complexity of tests should correspond to complexity of application.

 The procedure step-by-step:

 ### Step 1 - Map Work to a Ticket and the Ticket to a Use Case